plotdb/suuid/README.md

  - prefix uuid(v4) with epoch unix timestamp
  - remove separator ( dash ) in uuid.
- - encodes values from hexadecimal to 64-based string with following charmap:
+ - encodes values from hexadecimal to 64-based string with following charmap: ( url-safe chars according to [the latest uri spec](https://tools.ietf.org/html/rfc3986)

     `123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0_.`

 while length of codes corresponding to uuid part are fixed, length of the timestamp code varys.
 The timestamp bits will be: